Chronic periodontitis: Modulating the host response

-Systemic Factors
+Systemic factors

 Chronic periodontitis is an inflammatory immune response against the presence of bacteria present.
 Recent research has suggested that epithelial lining ulceration in chronic periodontal pockets are due to systemic bacterial dissemination and widespread bacterial inflammatory markers present in the host.
 Two of the most widely investigated systemic diseases associated with chronic periodontitis is diabetes mellitus and cardiovascular disease.

-Diabetes Mellitus
+Diabetes mellitus

 Both type 1 and type 2 diabetes have shown a link with the treatment and progression of chronic periodontitis.
-Chronic periodontitis is more serve in patients that have diabetes than those without, confirming a significant association.
+Chronic periodontitis is more severe in patients that have diabetes than those without, confirming a significant association.
 With type 2 diabetes patients being shown to have 3.8 times more bone loss and 2.8 times more clinical attachment loss than non-diabetic individuals.
 With patients with poorly controlled diabetes having a higher risk of alveolar bone loss.
 Chronic periodontitis can also be a metabolic stressor influencing diabetes control, influencing insulin resistance or becoming a source of inflammatory marker secretion which may strengthen the amount of advanced glycation end product (AGE) mediated cytokine response.
 Monocytic hyperresponsiveness to bacterial antigen is a biological mechanism that links periodontal disease and diabetes.
 Increased production of proinflammatory cytokines and mediators cause tissue destruction, attachment loss as well as bone loss causing delayed wound healing.

-Cardiovascular Disease
+Cardiovascular disease

 Chronic periodontitis is a marker for cardiovascular disease (CVD).
 Mechanisms associated with cardiovascular risk are that chronic periodontitis increases inflammatory mediator levels and this may contribute to the onset of CVD, while treatment of chronic periodontitis reduces systemic levels of inflammatory mediators.
 Certain bacteria found in the periodontal pockets have also been associated to cause atheromatous plaques.
 Treatment protocol for chronic periodontitis with CVD does not need to be modified as normal periodontal treatment techniques are seen to be effective in CVD patients with additional supportive therapy.